ELI Course | Copyright in Higher Education

 Thomas Tobin, Author and Speaker

-Thomas J. Tobin spent five years as the Coordinator of Learning Technologies in the Center for Teaching and Learning (CTL) at Northeastern Illinois University in Chicago, and is now a faculty developer and professional consultant in State College, Pennsylvania.
+Tom is also an independent faculty developer and professional consultant in State College, Pennsylvania.
 He is an internationally-recognized speaker and author on topics related to quality in distance education, especially copyright, evaluation of teaching practice, academic integrity, and accessibility/universal design for learning.

 Since the advent of online courses in higher education in the late 1990s, Tom's work has focused on using technology to extend the reach of higher education beyond its traditional audience.
 He advocates for the educational rights of people with disabilities and people from disadvantaged backgrounds.